-Apple did not infringe upon Motorola patent, rules ITC judgeAlex Wagner - Deputy Managing Editor, News Desk
+Apple did not infringe upon Motorola patent, rules ITC judgeAlex Wagner - Editorial Director of News and Content

 Just one day after some decisions were handed down in the legal battle between Apple and Samsung, a U.S. International Trade Commission judge has made a preliminary ruling in a case between Apple and Motorola.
 Judge Thomas Pender today issued an initial determination stating that Apple's iPhone does not infringe upon a Motorola patent, U.S. Patent No. 6,246,862, which relates to proximity sensor tech.
 Along with that decision, the judge said that the patent is invalid.
 As is usually the case with these ITC preliminary rulings, Judge Pender's decision will now be reviewed by the full six-person commission of the ITC.